13 Things Your Hair Is Trying to Tell You About Your Health

-“Hair is an excellent barometer for general health because it is viewed by the body as a non-essential and dispensable tissue—it is not essential to survival,” says trichologist Anabel Kingsley of Philip Kingsley Hair Care, which is based in London and New York City.
+"Hair is an excellent barometer for general health because it is viewed by the body as a non-essential and dispensable tissue—it is not essential to survival," says trichologist Anabel Kingsley of Philip Kingsley Hair Care, which is based in London and New York City.
 "Your hair is therefore often the first part of you to suffer when something is not quite right health-wise."
 With that, here are 13 things your hair is trying to tell you about your health.
 And for more clues your body wants you to pick up on, check out What Your Tongue Could Tell You About Your Heart Health.

 Dandruff occurs when the microflora of your scalp becomes imbalanced, which can happen from eating certain foods.
 If you're noticing more dandruff lately, "reduce bad fats in your diet, particularly chocolate and dairy," certified trichologist Kevin Mancuso told Everyday Health.
 These foods can cause more oil production, exacerbating dandruff.